johannesvollmer/exrs/README.md

     - [ ] Scan-line based images cannot have unspecified line order?
     - [x] Image part name is required for multipart images
     - [ ] Enforce minimum length of 1 for arrays
-    - [ ] Validate data_window matches data size when writing images
+    - [x] [Validate data_window matches data size when writing images] is not required because one is inferred from the other
-    - [ ] Channel names and image part names must be unique
+    - [x] Channel names and image part names must be unique

 - [ ] Explore different APIs
     - [ ] Let user decide how to store data
-    - [ ] Loading Metadata and specific tiles or blocks separately -->
+    - [x] Loading Metadata and specific tiles or blocks separately -->

 __Be sure to come back in a few weeks.__